gitorko/gitorko.github.io/content/post/spring-rsocket/index.md

 ## Rsocket

-RSocket is an application protocol for multiplexed, duplex communication over TCP, WebSocket, and other byte stream transports, using one of the following interaction models
+RSocket is a binary & message passing protocol for multiplexed, duplex communication over TCP, WebSocket, and other byte stream transports.

+**Interaction Models**

 | Type             | Description                                            |
 |:-----------------|:-------------------------------------------------------|